elbaih101/Cucumber_Selenium_POC_Workframe/documentations/Framework_in_Action.md

 1. **Cucumber Integration**
     - **Feature Files**: Located in `src/main/resources/features`, these define the test scenarios in Gherkin syntax.
-    - **Step Definitions**: Located in `alia.nazeel.stepDefs`, these implement the steps defined in the feature files.
+    - **Step Definitions**: Located in `org.example.stepDefs`, these implement the steps defined in the feature files.

 2. **Test Execution**
     - **Test Runner**: `BaseTestNGCucumberRunner` sets up the Cucumber test execution with TestNG integration.